Music

 4. Schedule a meeting with the Undergraduate Major Advisor to finalize their program plan and finish the process of declaration.

 An Undergraduate Orientation is held once before the beginning of each semester.
-The orientation reviews important information such as placement exams, major requirements, program planning, major resources, and student life.
+The orientation reviews important information such as auditions, major requirements, program planning, classes, major resources, and student life.
 It is imperative that prospective music majors make every possible effort to attend.

-Students should submit the online major application on the department website, and meet with the Undergraduate Advisor to create a program plan as soon as possible.
+Students should submit the online major application on the department website, and meet with the Undergraduate Advisor for assistance to finalize a program plan as soon as possible.

 Honors Program

 The Department of Music offers an individualized program leading to a BA degree with honors.
 Students with a grade point average (GPA) of 3.3 overall and 3.5 in the major may apply to enroll in the honors program in the last two semesters of their undergraduate study.
 Under course MUSIC H195, students undertake a special project exceeding the scope of regular coursework for one or two semesters.
-Application forms with more detailed criteria for approval can be obtained from the department office and must be submitted by 12 p.m. on the Friday of the third week of classes in the semester in which the project is started.
+The Music Department website includes a Honors Program in Music webpage with more detailed criteria.
+A Special Studies Application is required for approval and can also be obtained from the department office.
+The application must be submitted to the Major Advisor for Department Chair approval by 12 p.m. on the Friday of the third week of classes in the semester in which the project is started.

 Minor Program